ryryrbxl/starlight-dti-gui/README.md

 - teleport to old quests + restricted areas

 ## blacklisting:
-abusing anything in the gui will get you permanently blacklisted.
+abusing anything in the gui will get your userid blacklisted.

-distributing unobfuscated or modified versions of any code will get you blacklisted.
+distributing unobfuscated or modified versions of any code will get your userid blacklisted.

 ## paste this official loadstring into your executor to use the gui:
 ```lua